Farm and Family History

 Paying It Forward

 Aspiring farmers often feel that inherited land or resources are needed to start a farm.
 Agriberry Farm was founded with no land or working capital at the height of an economic downturn.
 The Geyers hope their success will inspire the start of more new Specialty Crop farms.
-The Geyers remain deeply grateful for the support of their long-time customers, family and the USDA grants that made their start possible.
+The Geyers remain deeply grateful for the support of their long-time customers, family and the USDA grants that made it all possible.